INTERVIEW WITH halley Willcox of Methods of Madness Dance Theater (AZ)

 Halley Willcox: I love to use a pop song!
 Doesn't everyone love a pop song?!

 In this piece, though, we do have a couple of callbacks to Britney Spears.
 It’s an intentional and subtle way to shed light on Britney's story regarding her potentially losing some of her rights as an individual and then regaining them.
-Which I feel ties into some of the framework of the words “glitter” and “doom” — there's hope on the other side.
+Which I feel ties into some of the framework of the work and the words “glitter” and “doom” — there's hope on the other side.

 Us: Similar to BBD, you are based in a growing arts community in the West.
 How does this experience influence Methods of Madness Dance Theater and the art you create?